Charlie Brown and His Times

 When Senator Robert F. Kennedy was assassinated a few weeks later, Harriet Glickman decided to forward the two letters she had already received instead of waiting for additional responses.
 “The inclusion of a Negro character even occasionally in your comics would help these young people to feel it is a natural thing for Caucasian and Negro children to engage in dialogue,” an African American mother explained to Charles Schultz.
 “The message in your comic strip applies to all people, so why not include a member of a minority group in the strip!”
 The second letter was from an African American father who held similar a belief.

 Schultz didn’t need any more convincing.
-On July 31, 1968, an African American boy named Franklin approached Charlie Brown carrying a beach ball.
+On July 31, 1968, an African American boy named Franklin approached Charlie Brown while carrying a beach ball.
 The Brown family was on vacation, and sister Sally had thrown the ball into the ocean, where Franklin retrieved it and returned it to its owner.
-Charlie Brown and Franklin built sandcastles together for the next three days, and talked about baseball and how Franklin’s dad was in Vietnam.
+Charlie Brown and Franklin built sandcastles together for the next three days, talking about baseball and how Franklin’s dad was in Vietnam.

 “I hate to go,” Franklin says when the vacation comes to an end.
 “This has been a good day.”
 Charlie Brown simply replies, “Ask your mom if you can come over some time and spend the night.”
-With that small exchange, a nationally syndicated comic strip read by over one hundred million people had been integrated.
+With that small exchange, a nationally syndicated comic strip that was read by over one hundred million people had been integrated.

-The first allusion to the Vietnam War in Peanuts appeared over the summer of 1965, shortly after the first U.S. combat troops arrived at Dan Nang.
+The first allusion to the Vietnam War in Peanuts appeared over the summer of 1965, shortly after U.S. combat troops arrived at Dan Nang.
 Charlie Brown was being sent to summer camp against his will, and as he sits on the bus, says to himself, “I feel like I’m being drafted.”
-A few months later, meanwhile, Snoopy donned a leather pilot’s cap, goggles, and a scarf wrapped around his neck.
+A few months later, Snoopy donned a leather pilot’s cap, goggles, and a scarf wrapped around his neck.
 “Here’s the World War I flying ace posing beside his ‘Sopwith Camel,” his inner monologue explains.
 “It’s the dawn patrol.
 We’re out to hunt down the Red Baron!”

-While initially Snoopy’s battles against the Red Baron only took place in his head, eventually Charles Schultz started drawing the comic strip as if they were real, showing bullet holes in the doghouse that doubled as Snoopy’s plane, with smoke billowing out the back.
+While Snoopy’s battles against the Red Baron originally took place in his head, eventually Charles Schultz started drawing the comic strip as if they were real, showing bullet holes in the doghouse that doubled as Snoopy’s plane and smoke billowing out the back.
 When Snoopy was later shot down behind enemy lines, he traveled through literal trenches, mud, and barbed wire to find safety.
-In 1967, Snoopy was even captured by the enemy and briefly became a prisoner of war.
-Just as the Vietnam War was getting more vivid in the minds of Americans, the same was happening with “Snoopy’s War” against the Red Baron.

 On Christmas Eve in 1968, the panels of Peanuts were filled with artillery explosions and barbed wire instead of holiday cheer.
 The next day, Snoopy wailed, “Will this stupid war never end!” and, “I’m tired of this war!”
 By June 1, 1969, Snoopy had finally had enough.
-At first, he simply sat on top of his “Sopwith Camel” doghouse, wondering if this could be his last mission.
+At first, he simply sat on top of his “Sopwith Camel” doghouse, wondering if this could be his final mission.
 Then in the last panel, he jumps to the ground and says, “Forget it.”
-Snoopy would never again battle the Red Baron until after the Vietnam War had officially ended.
+Snoopy would never again battle the Red Baron until after the Vietnam War ended.

 In Vietnam, American soldiers inevitably embraced Snoopy as their mascot.
-As a result, Charles Schulz – whose support for soldiers was unwavering no matter how he might feel about the war itself – allowed the character’s likeness to be appear on the noses of military aircraft and the helmets of helicopter pilots.
-Back in the United States, meanwhile, college students opposed to the war had posters of the “World War I Flying Ace” on their walls, replete with the words “Curse you Red Baron!”
-Schultz’s “wishy-washiness” had connected with American readers on both sides of the conflict.
+As a result, Charles Schulz – whose support for soldiers was unwavering no matter how he might have personally felt about the war – allowed the character’s likeness to be appear on the noses of military aircraft and the helmets of helicopter pilots.

 In April 1965, Time magazine featured Peanuts on its cover.
 “More and more, the strips are offering political satire, psychology, and comments of varying subtlety on the rages and outrages of everyday,” the article noted about comics in general before turning specifically to Peanuts.
 “Religion, psychiatry, education – indeed all the complexities of the modern world – seem more amusing than menacing when they are seen through the clear, uncompromising eyes of the comic strip kids from Peanuts.”